-SAFE MANAGEMENT MEASURES FOR EXPANSION OF MICE EVENT PILOTS IN SINGAPORE
+SAFE MANAGEMENT MEASURES FOR EXPANSION OF MICE 1 EVENT PILOTS IN SINGAPORE

 SUBMISSION OF APPLICATION FOR PILOTING OF MICE EVENTS

-6. Please refer to Annex A which sets out the 5 outcomes to be achieved by EOs under the SBE framework.
+7. Please refer to Annex A which sets out the 5 outcomes to be achieved by EOs under the SBE framework.
 A checklist and illustration of SMMs are included under Annex B and Annex C respectively to assist EOs in planning the SMMs to meet these 5 outcomes.

 ENFORCEMENT OF MEASURES

-7. STB will conduct enforcement checks to ensure compliance with SMMs.
+9. STB will conduct enforcement checks to ensure compliance with SMMs.
 Enforcement action will be taken against EOs who hold MICE events without approval and/or who fail to comply with the necessary SMMs.

-8. Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
+10. Under the COVID-19 (Temporary Measures) Act passed in Parliament on 7 April 2020, first-time offenders will face a fine of up to S$10,000, imprisonment of up to six months, or both.
 Repeat offenders may face a fine of up to S$20,000, imprisonment of up to twelve months, or both.
 Further, other levers under the Act, such as ordering closure of the business premises and/or cessation of business activities, may be used against EOs that are found to be non-compliant.

-9. Businesses that do not comply may also be ineligible for government grants, loans, tax rebates and other assistance.
+11. Businesses that do not comply may also be ineligible for government grants, loans, tax rebates and other assistance.

-10. For any enquiries, please contact email@example.com.
+12. For any enquiries, please contact email@example.com.

-Event Organisers refer to any person (including business entities) that provides, in the course of business, the organising of events (i.e. Event Organisers) or the provision of rooms or space at a function centre or the supply of facilities for the operation or conduct of events (e.g. Event Venues) (collectively “EOs”).
+2 Event Organisers refer to any person (including business entities) that provides, in the course of business, the organising of events (i.e. Event Organisers) or the provision of rooms or space at a function centre or the supply of facilities for the operation or conduct of events (e.g. Event Venues) (collectively “EOs”).

 SINGAPORE TOURISM BOARD

-Updated as of 10 September 2020
+Updated as of 28 December 2020